 - 1/4 teaspoon pepper

 - 1 vegetable oil cooking spray

-- Let jerky cool completely on racks; remove from racks, place in a rigid freezer container, and freeze for 72 hours.
-Then store in airtight, insect-proof containers in a cool, dry place; or freeze or refrigerate.
+Remove from racks, place in a rigid freezer container and freeze for 72 hours.
+Then store in an airtight, insect-proof container in a cool, dry place.